Unlocking Local Growth: Your Guide to Local SEO in San Diego

 1. Implement Local Schema Markup

-- Use tools like Google’s Structured Data Markup Helper to generate and test code.
+schema to your website’s HTML.
+This should include your NAP, precise geo-coordinates, and accurate opening hours. - Use tools like Google’s Structured Data Markup Helper to generate and rigorously test your schema code.

 2. Optimize On-Page SEO

-- Title Tags and Meta Descriptions: Include local keywords (e.g., “San Diego Dentist | Best Dental Care in La Jolla”).
+- Title Tags and Meta Descriptions: Always include local keywords (e.g., “San Diego Dentist | Best Dental Care in La Jolla”) in your title tags and compelling meta descriptions.

-- URL Structure: Use descriptive URLs like
+- URL Structure: Use clean, descriptive URLs like

 yourwebsite.com/san-diego-services